zgfhfut/OCSG/README.md

 # Solving Overlapping Coalition Structure Generation in Task-Based Settings
 The test instances and codes for the manuscript submitted to Journal of Artificial Intelligence Research.

-# (Standard C for Unix/linux/Windows or any other platform) How to Compile our .c File
+# (Standard C for Unix/linux/Windows or any other platform) How to Compile Our .c File
 Please note: all the .c files are located in the Linux directory.
 1. Make sure that the random-gcc.h file and the there .c files are in the same directory.